merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-taxonomy.md

 Whew. **Now you are ready to run the anvi'o parser for Kaiju**.

-At this point its not a bad idea to make a copy of your contigs database --just in case.
+{:.warning}
+Please note that if you are using a newer version of Kaiju, the next line will not work for you.
+Please follow [this](https://github.com/RemiMaglione/r-scripts/tree/master/scripts4taxonomy/Kaiju2Anvi'o) recipe by [Rémi Maglione](https://twitter.com/remi_maglione) to adjust your output to anvi'o.

 In order to get the Kaiju taxonomic profile into your contigs database you will run the following command with the output file from the `addTaxonNames` step:

 ``` bash
 anvi-import-taxonomy-for-genes -i gene_calls_nr.names \